Sign up to Wool.com and create your own personal wool hub.

 - A 2014 survey, on 2011 practices, (2014 Benchmarking Australian Sheep Parasite Control by UNE) reported 64% of respondents used pain relief when mulesing wether lambs and 59% for ewe lambs

 The 2017 Merino Husbandry Practices Survey also reported that nationally 42% of woolgrowers castrated and/or docked their lambs with analgesics and/or anaesthetics.
-Analgesic and/or anaesthetic options for ring castration and/or ring tail docking have only been available since 2016 and woolgrower adoption of these options will continue to be monitored over the coming years.
+The more detailed 2021 Merino Husbandry Practices Survey reported that in 2021 60% of woolgrowers used analgesics and/or anaesthetics at lamb tail docking and 30% of woolgrowers used analgesics and/or anaesthetics when castrating their male lambs.
+Analgesic and or anaesthetic options for ring castration and/or ring tail docking have only been available since 2016 and woolgrower adoption of these options will continue to be monitored over the coming years.

 - The latest in research reports, publications and industry news on analgesia and anaesthesia

-- Factsheet - Anaesthetics and Analgesics at Lamb Marking, Aug 2020
+- Factsheet – Anaesthetics and Analgesics at Lamb Marking – 2023

-- Training Guide - Plan, Prepare and Conduct Best Practice for Sheep Husbandry Procedures, Feb 2020 - This recently updated training guide describes best-practice management and techniques at lamb marking (which includes tail docking, castration and vaccination) and mulesing.
-It is designed to assist woolgrowers and their contractors perform these procedures with the utmost care and attention, to ensure the best short term and long term welfare outcomes for the animal.
+- Training Guide - Plan, Prepare and Conduct Best Practice for Sheep Husbandry Procedures, Feb 2020 - This training guide describes best-practice management and techniques at lamb marking (which includes tail docking, castration and vaccination) and mulesing.
+It is designed to assist woolgrowers and their contractors perform these procedures with the utmost care and attention, to ensure the best short term and long-term welfare outcomes for the animal.